 Cutting out every questionable part of your diet just isn't sustainable or healthy—not to mention that crash diets tend to have a less-than-ideal impact on your personality.

-Nothing is too miniscule.
-Have a tendency toward take the elevator?
+Nothing is too minuscule.
+Tend to take the elevator?
 Vow to hit the stairs instead.
 Park a few blocks away from home so you can guarantee yourself a bit of a stroll after your commute.
 Take your morning coffee to go… on a walk around the neighborhood.
-During your next Netflix binge, do situps or jumping jacks during the show's opening credits.
-Not only are you sneaking in mini workouts, but making yourself more active in general is likely to foster healthy habits on a grander scale in the long run.